bright/new-www/_posts/2018-02-08-working-with-chrome-extensions.md

 ## Publishing Resources

-Chrome extensions can be published in the [Chrome Web Store] (https://chrome.google.com/webstore/), which is very handful, because you don’t need to send the package to the users each time a new version is available.
+Chrome extensions can be published in the [Chrome Web Store](https://chrome.google.com/webstore/), which is very handful, because you don’t need to send the package to the users each time a new version is available.
 To publish an extensions you need to create a developer’s account.
 The cost of publishing is 5 USD (you pay for the whole service not for a single resource).
 Group publishing is possible, however each developer needs to pay 5 USD to join the group.

 It takes up to one hour for the recourse to publish.
-Each time an update is made, the [“version”] (https://developer.chrome.com/extensions/manifest/version) field in the manifest needs to be changed.
-Note there is also a [“manifest_version”] (https://developer.chrome.com/extensions/manifest/manifest_version) field which is a version of the manifest file and not your version control.
+Each time an update is made, the [“version”](https://developer.chrome.com/extensions/manifest/version) field in the manifest needs to be changed.
+Note there is also a [“manifest_version”](https://developer.chrome.com/extensions/manifest/manifest_version) field which is a version of the manifest file and not your version control.